-- NADD Competency-Based Clinical Certification; - NADD Competency-Based Dual Diagnosis Certification; - NADD Competency-Based Direct-Support Professional Certification; - Registered Behavior Technician; - Certified Nursing Assistant; - · Board Certified Assistant Behavior Analyst; or - Bachelor's Degree or higher in Psychology, Special Education, Education, Counseling, Social Work or Gerontology.
+- NADD Competency-Based Clinical Certification; - NADD Competency-Based Dual Diagnosis Certification; - NADD Competency-Based Direct-Support Professional Certification; - Registered Behavior Technician; - Certified Nursing Assistant; - Board Certified Assistant Behavior Analyst; or

+• Bachelor's Degree or higher in Psychology, Special Education, Education, Counseling, Social Work or Gerontology.

-- 1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and training. - 4.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Have Commercial General Liability Insurance. - 6.
-Have documentation that all vehicles used in the provision of the Respite service have automobile insurance. - 7.
-Have documentation that all vehicles used in the provision of the Respite service have current State motor vehicle registration and inspection. - 8.
-Have Workers' Compensation Insurance in accordance with state law. - 9.
-Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs. - 10.
-Comply with Department standards related to provider qualifications.
+Agencies must meet the following standards: 1.
+Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania.

+4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

+6. Have documentation that all vehicles used in the provision of the Respite service have automobile insurance.

+7. Have documentation that all vehicles used in the provision of the Respite service have current State motor vehicle registration and inspection.

+9. Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs.

+10. Comply with Department standards related to provider qualifications.
-Staff working for or contracted with the agency as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards:

-- 1. Be at least 18 years of age.
+Staff working for or contracted with the agency as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards: 1.
+Be at least 18 years of age.

-- 2. Complete necessary pre/in service training based on the service plan.
+2. Complete necessary pre/in service training based on the service plan.

-- 3. Have at least a high school diploma for participants authorized to receive 2:1 enhanced Respite.
+3. Have at least a high school diploma for participants authorized to receive 2:1 enhanced Respite.
 The other staff member must have a certification.

-- 4. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+4. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
 If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

-- •The nature of the crime;

-- •Facts surrounding the conviction;

 - •Time elapsed since the conviction;

 - •The evidence of the individual's rehabilitation; and

 - •The nature and requirements of the job.